ooni/spec/backends/th-007-nwcth.md

 ```
 DNSMeasurement = {
+  "domain": "",
   "failure": null | "",
   "addrs": [],
 }
 ```

 where:

+- `domain` is the domain we tried to resolve;

 - `failure` is `null` on success and a OONI failure otherwise (see the `df-007-errors.md` document for more information);